Reimagining digital workplace productivity+ has been saved

 Laying out the vision

-When it comes to a productive digital workplace, it’s one thing to understand the architectural elements.
+When it comes to digital workplace productivity, it’s one thing to understand the architectural elements.
 It’s another thing altogether to combine those elements into—something that is sound, durable, fit for purpose, and delightful to the user.

 A robust digital workplace delivers on these criteria: